mitranim/js/doc/obs_readme.md

   // You can stop the observer explicitly.
 But this is not required.
-  // The library uses `FinalizationRegistry` for cleanup. if (false) rec.deinit()
+  // The library uses `FinalizationRegistry` for cleanup.
+  // Note that this requires `ES2021` or higher. if (false) rec.deinit()

   // We're done with this observer, let GC reclaim it.